Is there an energy price cap for business?

 The government support schemes help businesses, but they are no energy price caps, like we see in domestic energy.
 Instead, the government are reducing the amount that suppliers have to pay for wholesale power and suppliers must pass this discount on to businesses, by law, as a discount on bills.

-Is there small business energy price cap?
+Is there a small business energy price cap?

-How was the government discount be applied?
+How was the government discount applied?

 The government provided a discount to your unit rates based on the difference between the wholesale cost and the “government-supported price” at the point of signing the contract.
 The credit was automatically applied to a bill each month.
 This scheme has now ended and no further government support has been announced.